SourcePointUSA/CCPA_iOS_SDK/README.md

 # ❗The CCPA SDK is now part of the [Unified SDK](https://github.com/SourcePointUSA/ios-cmp-app/).
-This repo is now archived.
+This repo is now deprecated.